 What Are Trichothecenes

 Trichothecene mycotoxins are a large group with over 200 chemically related toxins, but only a few cause significant toxicity to humans.
 These chemically related toxins are produced by a variety of mold species such as Fusarium (the main culprit), Myrothecium, Stachybotrys, Trichoderma, and Trichothecium.
 Some of them occur commonly in the animal and human food supply.
 The most common trichothecene in food is deoxynivalenol (DON).
 Tricothecenes such as 3-acetyl DON, T-2 toxin, and nivalenol are also found in food.
-T-2 is considered to be one of the most hazardous.
+T-2 is considered to be one of the most hazardous and because both T-2 and DON are frequent contaminants of food, they are of great concern and are currently getting more attention.

 The genus Fusarium is common in soil, marine and river environments as well as on plants all over the world.
 F. species are some of the most problematic molds known in the northern temperate regions of the world.
 They are responsible for many plant diseases and they can produce potent mycotoxins.
 Fusarium mycotoxins are commonly found on grains.
 Besides ingestion, Fusarium mycotoxins can also gain access to the body by inhalation.
 The most important Fusarium food mycotoxins are the families of trichothecenes, and fumonisins.